JonasKorte/Sky-Engine/README.md

 ### Download zipped file:
 #### 1.
-Navigate to [GitHub repository](https://github.com/JonasKorte/Sky-Engine) of this project.
+Navigate to the [GitHub repository](https://github.com/JonasKorte/Sky-Engine) of this project.

 #### 2.
 Click on "Code" then "Download ZIP" or [download it directly](https://github.com/JonasKorte/Sky-Engine/archive/refs/heads/master.zip).